 Consultation in respect of basis periods

-It may be that this could have cash flow implications for your businesses and therefore needs to be kept under review as the consultation and eventual legislation is finalized.
+It may be that this could have cash flow implications for your businesses and therefore this needs to be assessed and planned for.

-This would impact on all individuals, partnerships, and trusts with a non-March year-end accounting period for any work as a proprietor of a business, from 2023/24.
-The proposition is that there would be a transitional year in 2022/23.
+The legislation proposes to simplify how businesses are taxed in their early years, by removing the “current-year basis”, and replacing it with a “tax-year basis”.
+This would impact on all individuals, partnerships, and trusts with a non-March year-end accounting period for any work as a proprietor of a business, from 2024/25.
+The proposition is that there would be a transitional year in 2023/24.

-The impact would be as follows:
+The impact is as follows:

 - All profits will be taxed in the tax year in which they are made.
-This means that if the accounting year-end is 30 September 2023, the 2023/24 tax returns would be based on 6 months of the period ending on 30 September 2023 and 6 months of the period ending on 30 September 2024.
+This means that if the accounting year-end is 30 September 2024, the 2024/25 tax returns would be based on 6 months of the period ending on 30 September 2024 and 6 months of the period ending on 30 September 2025.